CryptoNite: Revealing the Pitfalls of End-to-End Private Inference at Scale: Introduction

 We explore private inference (PI) using cryptographic primitives in a two-party compute (2PC) setting.
 In this setting, we assume that a client/user (the first party) has some data they would like to keep private while a server/service provider (the second party) performs inference on the user data using a deep neural network model, which they also want to keep private, on an encrypted representation of the data.
 We consider only 2PC protocols in this study because they require fewer trust assumptions than other protocols, e.g., trusted third party (TTP), and most closely mirror the plaintext client-server computational setting of today.
 Our study is motivated by a growing body of work on PI that suggests PI run-times are approaching performance levels necessary for practical deployment.
 (In contrast, the overheads of private training are farther from practicality.
 Even so, our PI observations can inform developments in private training also.)

-In this paper, we conduct the first end-to-end characterization of PI taking into account realistic system considerations.
+In this paper, we conduct the first end-to-end characterization of PI taking into account realistic system considerations\footnote{\textbf{This paper is the workshop version of this idea, see the full paper here} \cite{garimella22}}.
 Current 2PC PI protocols leverage a combination of cryptographic primitives, including HE, secret sharing (SS), garbled circuits (GC), and oblivious transfer (OT).
 State-of-the-art (SOTA) solutions optimize for online runtime by pre-computing SS constants using HE and preparing GCs in an offline phase, and then evaluating inference inputs using GCs and SS online.

 Instances of these protocols, including MiniONN \cite{liu2017oblivious}, Gazelle \cite{juvekar2018gazelle}, CrypTFlow2 \cite{rathee2020cryptflow2}, DELPHI \cite{mishra2020delphi}, CryptoNAS \cite{ghodsi2020cryptonas}, DeepReDuce \cite{jha2021deepreduce}, SAFENets \cite{lou2020safenet}, etc. (see Table \ref{tab:OptimizationComp} for a comprehensive list) focus only on executing a \emph{single inference} at a time and mainly report improvements for \emph{online} computation/communication latency.
 This leaves several open questions: (1) who pays for the offline costs, (2) what is the performance over multiple inference requests arriving at different rates, and (3) what is the role of storage cost?